square/maven-archeologist/README.md

     - Doesn't resolve plugin metadata that might configure things like that.
   * The CLI is super limited as a demo-app.
   * Basic functionality is tested, but coverage is weak.
-  * Wraps the maven APIs, but might need some more ability to configure them (without bailing out of the wrapper infrastructure entirely)
+  * Wraps the Maven APIs, but might need some more ability to configure them (without bailing out of the wrapper infrastructure entirely)

 ## License